 We advise media clients on the protection of their intellectual property.
 These matters can range from disputes and allegations over ownership of technology to disagreements over ownership of content to both.
 With respect to the former, we have defended over 80 lawsuits alleging patent infringement for media clients.
 These typically involve the technical features of their industry-leading websites or the delivery mechanisms for their content.

 We help media clients defend the integrity of their content.
-We are their advocates when others have stolen their content, impersonated their reporters, scraped their websites, or simply attempted to interfere with their reporting.
+We are their advocates when others steal their content, impersonate their reporters, scrape their websites, or simply attemp to interfere with their reporting.

 We guide media clients on libel issues and provide pre-publication libel review of potentially controversial material.
 We have counseled media entities, reporters, authors, and publishers on a wide variety of defamation-related issues.